unbrand When I try sudo wsconsctl -m -w scroll.reverse=1 that reverses the trackpad.

 $ sudo wsconsctl -f /dev/wsmouse1 -m -w scroll.reverse=1

-If doing this doesn't work--and it didn't for me (see update above)--then you can fix it in X. Create a ws.conf
+If doing this doesn't work--and it didn't for me (see update above)--then you can fix it in X. Create a ws.conf file like this:

 $ cat /etc/X11/xorg.conf.d/ws.conf